johannes-jansson/thecovfefe/README.md

 # thecovfefe
 A discord bot for playing the amazing deception game The Covfefe (inspired by [The Resistance](https://en.wikipedia.org/wiki/The_Resistance_(game)))

+## Backstory

+Congratulations!
+The russian hackers did it, Trump is now in charge of the oval office and the "free" world!
+You're part of the Trump administration and things are looking good, but wait... ...is that a true American patriot I see?
+What in the world is he doing in the presidential administration?
+Blyat!

+Your job as a russian sympathizer is to unmask the american patriots hiding within your ranks.
+As an american patriot you have to remain hidden in order to overhtrow the russian threat against your constitutional rights!
+Make America truly great again!

 ## How a game could look like

 `covfefestart` should start a game with all members of the current channel.
 Every player should recieve a message with the text "Congrats!
 You are a russian sympathizer" if they are innocent, or "Oh no!
 You are an american patriot, together with NN and NN" if they are not.